anrl/socialgov/README.md

 - Stats output
 - Multiple simulations on same policy set
 - Google charts
+- Update README to have a better simulation overview.
+- Limited facility capacity.

 TODO
 -----
-- Update README to have a better simulation overview.
-- Limited facility capacity.
 - Minimum required individual satisfaction
+- Multithreaded simulation?
+Only if we want to only use Rhino.